-Te Taumata Toi-a-Iwi board members Sandi Morrison and Heta Hudson end their official duties this month.
+Te Taumata Toi-a-Iwi board members Sandi Morrison and Heta Hudson ended their official duties March 2022.
 Both Sandi and Heta have played enormous roles in the development of the Te Taumata Toi-a-Iwi new strategic direction and in to helping us fulfil our kaupapa; to strengthen the arts and culture ecosystem of Tāmaki Makaurau.

 “As chair, Heta has been an invaluable source of advice and calm leadership.
 The last eighteen months have demanded much of his time as Te Taumata Toi-a-Iwi worked to respond to the impact of COVID-19 on our sector.
 In this, Heta was able to draw on the wisdom and deep experience of Sandi as deputy chair,” says Alison Taylor, CE, Te Taumata Toi-a-Iwi.